Properly Cleaning Up Plugin Resources on QGIS Shutdown

 self.db_conn = None

-for fpath in self._temp_files:
+for fpath in list(self._temp_files):

-if os.path.exists(fpath):
+if os.path.exists(target):

 try: